Realm-Bot/docs/realm-modules/skin-filtering.md

 - The Realm Bot **Relay Account** to be **in-game**
 - Skin Filtering enabled within the Realm's modules section
+- An active Realm Bot Premium subscription

 If the Relay Account is not in-game, the system cannot reliably enforce filtering actions.

+The GameTest Pack is not required for Skin Filtering.
+Players on the Realm Bot allowlist are intended to bypass filtering.

 ---